-One morning, on a bright day in fall, I headed over to Pasadena to meet with the lovely Ms. Justine Anguiano, the Office Manager for the Law Offices of Donald P. Schweitzer.
+One morning, on a bright day in fall, I headed over to Pasadena to meet with the lovely Ms. Justine Anguiano, the Office Manager for Schweitzer Law Partners.
 My intention was to get an insider’s look into the workings of the office and meet the woman who Mr. Schweitzer credits for his smooth running firm.

 As I entered the office, I was greeted by the sweet smile and glowing face of Ms. Anguiano.
 She was wearing a striped shirt, almost reminiscent of the gondola rowers of Venice - a black cardigan, tan pants and black flats.
 A sensible but professional look.
 She smiled and welcomed me as she shook my hand and offered me a seat.
 She waited until I settled in before sitting down herself.
 I immediately noted that this lady was well versed in professionalism.